oer4sdi/Metadata-Model/README.md

 ## Metadata Model

-The current Metadata Model is based on both ORCA.NRW and OER Commons.
-The primary motto behind the creation of the Metadata Model is to reuse the existing metadata elements.
-Both the sites offer a list of metadata elements which stick to the concept of OER4SDI.
+The OER4SDI metadata model is a profile of the two metadata models ORCA.nrw and OER Commons.
+I. e. metadata records that conform to the OER4SDI metadata model contain all the essential elements for publishing the OER on one of these platforms.
+This applies as well to the codelists that support the reuse of existing terms as attribute values.

 ## Mandatory Metadata Elements